How familiar with R do I need to be?

 I can't be there the full week - is it possible for me to attend only part of the workshop?

 The workshop is intended to be intensive.
 Therefore participation at all events is required.
-However, we will offer the workshop again in Summers 2019, 2020, and 2021.
+However, we will offer the workshop again in 2024 and 2025.

 I am a graduate student - can I attend the workshop?

 Participants need to have completed their doctorate by the time the workshop begins.
 Please note in your application if you have not yet completed your degree when your anticipated graduation date will be.

 In a few circumstances, analysts and doctoral students focusing on research methodology and/or statistics will also be eligible to participate in the workshop.
 In addition to the application, students or analysts will need to include a letter of recommendation from their advisor speaking to their methods training and promise for future research.

 Where can I go to learn more about meta-analysis before attending the institute?

 The Campbell Collaboration has useful resources for anyone interested in learning about meta-analysis.
 Campbell has also developed the Meta-Evidence blog to keep up with trending topics in meta-analysis.

 What will I need to bring with me to the workshop?